Residents alarmed by proposed expansion of Maine shellfish farm

 But Town Manager Dana K. Lee said the shellfish company is not asking to expand its facility on land in Eliot so the Planning Board has no say.

-The concerned residents said they want the Select Board to be aware of the permit application and urged those interested to attend a Maine Department of Marine Resources public hearing Wednesday, Sept.
-19 at 6 p.m. at the Rice Public Library, 8 Wentworth St. in Kittery.
+The concerned residents said they want the Select Board to be aware of the permit application and urged those interested to attend a Maine Department of Marine Resources public hearing 6 p.m.
+Wednesday at the Rice Public Library, 8 Wentworth St. in Kittery.
 The hearing is being held in Kittery because the area of Spinney Creek in the aquaculture application is in Kittery.

 Follow the Bangor Daily News on Facebook for the latest Maine news.